 What is a URL shortener?

 A URL shortener takes a long URL and makes it short.
-By shortening URLs you can track how many clicks they get and rebrand them to use your domain.

 How does a URL shortener work?

-URL shorteners work by redirecting your short URL to the long URL.
 The redirects are setup in an easy to use interface and have the ability to track clicks.

 Should you use a URL shortener?

-URL shorteners are commonly used in social media links.
 Brands want to understand how many people are clicking on links from their social media posts, and URL shorteners can give visibility into that.

-URL shorteners are also good for affiliate links in blog posts.
-Affiliate links are often very long, so using a URL shortener makes them look nicer and lets you change the destination link without changing what link is in your blog post.
+URL shortener helps make affiliate links look better by branding them to your website (my branded links are often c dot nicklafferty dot com) and lets you change the destination link without changing what link is in your blog post.

-Best Free URL Shortener
+Best URL Shortener

 - Rebrandly